CAVEconnectome/dash-connectivity-viewer/TO_CONFIG.md

 ## Cell Type Table

-### Optional variables

-* `ct_cell_type_schema` : List of items specifying the cell type schema to use.
-Currently, only schema that include the information in `cell_type_local` schema are supported, hence it is the default, but the plan is for this to generalize.
+* `ct_cell_type_schema` : *(Required)* A dict defining which schema can be used to act as a cell type table and how to remodel it to look like a cell type table.
+Keys are schema names, values are a schema dictionary to pass to [dbbridge](https://github.com/ceesem/dfbridge) to do the dataframe conversion.
+If no conversion is needed (e.g. for a `cell_type_local` table), the value can be `None`.

 * `ct_schema_soma_pt` : Name of the bound point indicating the soma locations in the cell type schema.
 Default is `pt`.